Julia Roberts' 'After the Hunt' stirs #MeToo debate at Venice Film Festival

 “I don’t necessarily think it revives an old argument of women being pitted against one another,” Roberts said.

-“After the Hunt” screened Thursday night for press and industry before its premiere Friday evening.
-Though reviews are embargoed until the world premiere begins, it’s already sparking debate around the festival.
+“After the Hunt” screened Thursday night for press and industry before it premiered Friday evening and quickly sparked debate around the festival, though most everyone seemed to agree about Roberts' outstanding performance.
+It received a six minute ovation after its premiere.

 For Roberts, who joked that she loved “the softball questions early in the morning,” the point is the conversations the film provokes.
 The tagline on the poster even reads “not everything is supposed to make you feel comfortable.”